magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 The table rows are rendered by iterating over **alarms** array and corresponding cells rendered by iterating over **dataKeys**.
 The function **getAlarmValue** is fetching alarm value and formatting **createdTime** alarm property using a [DatePipe](https://angular.io/api/common/DatePipe) angular pipe accessible via **date** property of **ctx**.
 The function **getAlarmCellStyle** is used to assign custom cell styles for each alarm cell.
 In this example, we introduced new settings property called **alarmSeverityColorFunction** that contains function body returning color depending on alarm severity.
 Inside the **getAlarmCellStyle** function there is corresponding invocation of **alarmSeverityColorFunction** with severity value in order to get color for alarm severity cell.
 Note that in this code **onDataUpdated** function is implemented in order to update **alarms** property with latest alarms from subscription and invoke change detection using **detectChanges()** function.

 #### Static widget

 In the **Widgets Bundle** view, click the big “+” button at the bottom-right part of the screen and then click the “Create new widget type” button.
-Click the **Static Widget** button on the **Select widget type** popup.
+Click the **Static Widget** button on the **Select widget type** pop-up.
 The **Widget Editor** will be opened pre-populated with the content of default **Static** template widget.

 - Put the following HTML code inside the HTML tab of "Resources" section:

 ```html
   {% raw  %}<div fxFlex fxLayout="column" style="height: 100%;" fxLayoutAlign="space-around stretch">